shannonhochkins/aysnc-function-calls/README.md

 });
 ```

-##Generators
+## Generators
-[Much amaze, super wow]
+`*[Much amaze, super wow]*`

-While async is the perferred pattern for me, there's still more options which give you a similar pattern, this more or less is the same
+While `async` is the perferred pattern for me, there's still more options which give you a similar pattern, this more or less is the same
 functionality as Async function definitions, the logic is very similar, just how it's processed is different.

-Generators allow us to break down the process and do something with each value returned, when it's returned, this is pretty powerful!.
-An example would be to use the class above, but convert it to generator syntax and access the values from each promise, outside the main class Chain.
+[Generators][generators] allow us to break down the process and do something with each value returned, when it's returned, this is pretty powerful!.
+An example would be to use the Class above, but convert it to generator syntax and access the values from each promise, outside the main class Chain.

 ```js
 class Chain {